 The Varian® On-Board Imager® (OBI) is an automated patient positioning system for image-guided radiation therapy (IGRT).
 The OBI kV imaging system delivers improved tumor targeting using high resolution, low-dose digital imaging in the treatment room.
-It provides x-ray position verification in seconds, enabling precise patient setup.
-With this system, Stony Brook's Department of Radiation Oncology is equiped to offer the specialized IGRT treatment called Stereotactic Body Radiation Therapy (SBRT).
+It provides x-ray position verification in seconds, enabling the precise patient setup.
+With this system, Stony Brook's Department of Radiation Oncology is equipped to offer the specialized IGRT treatment called Stereotactic Body Radiation Therapy (SBRT).

 Stereotactic Body Radiation Therapy (SBRT) is a technique that delivers high radiation doses to a tumor target in a hypo-fractionated schedule.
 This means it is delivered in a few treatments but using a high dose per treatment.
 The schedule is usually two to five fractions over a one- to two-week period without increased complications when compared to conventional radiotherapy.

 There is a large volume of published data demonstrating dramatically higher rates of local control with SBRT when compared to conventional radiotherapy.
 SBRT can deliver an optimal radiation dose to both new primary and metastatic cancer sites.
 It can also be used on previously irradiated sites safely to avoid damage to the critical structure, such as the spinal cord.
-SBRT is used in the treatment of spinal tumors, liver tumors and other sites as well.
-Treating lung cancer with SBRT is an excellent alternate choice for patients with medically inoperable tumors, elderly patients who are considered a high risk for surgery, or patients who refuse surgical treatment.
+SBRT is used in the treatment of spinal tumors, liver tumors, and other sites as well.
+Treating lung cancer with SBRT is an excellent alternative choice for patients with medically inoperable tumors, elderly patients who are considered high risk for surgery, or patients who refuse surgical treatment.

 The BodyFIX® System is utilized for patient positioning and immobilization.
 The device is a non-invasive immobilization and fixation system, which limits breathing and tumor motion during simulation and treatment.